Complete Guide to Home Cell Signal Boosters

 There are two kinds of cell signal booster technologies available on the market:

 In our opinion, you shouldn’t buy a 3G cell signal booster.
 The major cellular carriers no longer sell 3G smartphones, and they are in the process of converting their 3G cell towers to 4G.
-By 2020, 3G service may not be available at all.
+By 2020, Verizon will not have any 3G service; other carriers will shut off 3G in 2021 and 2022..

-If you use a 4G smartphone, a 3G cell signal booster won’t improve your reception; your phone is using frequencies that your booster doesn’t amplify.
+If you use a 4G smartphone, a 3G cell signal booster won’t improve your reception because your phone is using frequencies that your booster doesn’t amplify.
 If you use a 3G phone, though, a 4G amplifier will amplify its frequencies.